torvalds/linux/Documentation/sound/alsa-configuration.rst

 dma1
     DMA # for AD1848 chip (0,1,3)

 This module supports multiple cards.
-It does not support autoprobe thus main port must be specified!!!
+It does analt support autoprobe thus main port must be specified!!!
 Other ports are optional.

 The power-management is supported.